John Miles (footballer): Macclesfield Town (loan)

 In March 2003 he was loaned out to Macclesfield Town.
 He scored four goals in eight games during his loan spell, including scoring on his club debut against Kidderminster Harriers and twice in an away victory over Shrewsbury Town, where he scored the winning goal during injury time.

 Macclesfield Town

-He joined Macclesfield in a permanent move in May 2003 after a successful trial and he remained at Macclesfield until May 2007.
+He joined Macclesfield Town in a permanent move in May 2003 after a successful trial and he remained at Macclesfield Town until May 2007.

 Accrington Stanley

-Although offered a new deal at Macclesfield in the summer of 2007, he rejected the contract and opted to move to instead to league two rivals Accrington Stanley on a free transfer.
+Although offered a new deal at Macclesfield Town in the summer of 2007, he rejected the contract and opted to move to instead to league two rivals Accrington Stanley on a free transfer.

 MK Dons (loan)

-On 24 January 2008 it was confirmed he had completed a loan move to Milton Keynes Dons with a view to a permanent deal, re-uniting with his former Macclesfield boss Paul Ince, though after 12 games and no goals his loan spell ended and he returned to Accrington.
+On 24 January 2008 it was confirmed he had completed a loan move to Milton Keynes Dons with a view to a permanent deal, re-uniting with his former Macclesfield Town boss Paul Ince, though after 12 games and no goals his loan spell ended and he returned to Accrington Stanley.
 On his return from loan he still has one year left on his contract, but over the subsequent season he played regularly and in June 2009 re-signed for the club on a one-year contract extension.